Gandhians recall Bapu's visit to PMCH in 1947, appeal to not demolish heritage buildings | Entertainment

 Manu Gandhi, in whose arms Mahatma Gandhi had collapsed after falling to bullets of an assassin on January 30, 1948, in Delhi's Birla House, was his dutiful companion in the crusade for Independence and a chronicler of his life.

 ''Seen, always by Bapu's side, whom she considered as her 'mother', Manu had come along with Gandhi to Bihar several times.
 Together they had come to Patna again after visiting parts of Bengal post the communal riots.
-Manu had a tremendous pain in her stomach and she was taken to the PMCH for appendicitis operation,'' said octogenarian Razi Ahmad, director of the Gandhi Sanghralaya in Patna.
+Manu had tremendous pain in her stomach and she was taken to the PMCH for an appendicitis operation,'' said octogenarian Razi Ahmad, secretary of the Gandhi Sanghralaya in Patna.

 References to this medical operation, are there in Mahatma Gandhi's own chronicles and diaries of Manu Gandhi, translated from Gujarati a few years ago, who was a very young freedom fighter herself, standing literally by her grandfather and even went to jail with him, he said.